kelemen/netbeans-gradle-project/readme.md

   returning models to work on.
 This is especially painful on the first project open because it will actually download every single dependency before returning (even test dependencies).
-- The character encoding for the source file is implicitly determined by NetBeans and cannot be changed.
-The source encoding specified in the Gradle script is ignored.
+- The character encoding for the source file is not read from the Gradle script but can be set separately in project properties (stored with the *settings.gradle* in *.nb-gradle-properties*).
 - It is not detected automtically when the project needs to be reloaded.
   The "Reload Project" action must be executed manually (from the project's popup menu).
 No automatic detection is done because reloading the project is